-Which sentence from the article BEST supports the idea that the National Hockey League now has a stronger focus on safety?
+Which sentence from the article BEST supports the idea that the league now has a stronger focus on safety?

-- A. The game moves fast, so it can be dangerous without the right gear for protection. - B. When the National Hockey League began in 1917, players wore minimal gear. - C. The rule applies to new players and is in response to eye injuries over the years. - D. Another rule allows players to continue skating if their helmets fall off.
+- A. The game moves fast, so it can be dangerous without the right gear for protection. - B. When the National Hockey League began in 1917, players wore minimal gear. - C. The rule applies to new players and is a response to eye injuries over the years. - D. Another rule allows a player to continue skating if his helmet falls off.